 - Use as a pre-shampoo detangler: Before shampooing, take macadamia oil and work it through your hair from scalp to ends.
 Use the oil to work out any tangles or knots in the hair, providing moisture to any damage to the hair.

-- Condition damaged hair and split ends: Dr. Engelman encourages you to "apply to a clean scalp, massaging as you go.
+- Condition damaged hair and split ends: Engelman encourages you to "apply to a clean scalp, massaging as you go.
 Leave on for about 10-20 minutes before rinsing."
-Add a shower cap to trap heat and create a steam treatment to increase the efficacy for low-porosity hair.
+Add a shower cap to trap heat and create a steam treatment to try to increase the efficacy for low-porosity hair.

 - Consume macadamia nuts: Consuming macadamia nuts will provide you with the antioxidants found in the nut itself.
-The oleic acid in macadamia nuts has been shown to counter free radicals in the body.
-Additionally, the healthy fatty acids found in these nuts can help to promote hair health from within.
+Additionally, the healthy fatty acids found in these nuts may help to promote hair health from within.